Income-Based Health Care (Medicaid)

-Non-citizens may be eligible for Medicaid coverage in emergency situations — including childbirth — as long as they meet the other eligibility requirements.
+Non-citizens who live in Florida and do not qualify for regular Medicaid because of their immigration status may be eligible for Medicaid coverage in emergency situations — including childbirth — as long as they meet the other eligibility requirements.

-- Medicaid can only be approved for the date of the emergency, and in case of childbirth there is no postpartum coverage.
+- Emergency Medicaid can only be approved for the date of the emergency.
+There is no follow-up care and in the case of childbirth, there is no postpartum coverage.

-- Non-citizens in the United States for a temporary reason, such as tourists or those traveling for business or pleasure, are not eligible for any Medicaid benefits with the exception of lawfully residing children (up to age 19), who are potentially Medicaid eligible.
+- Non-citizens in the United States for a temporary reason, such as tourists, are not eligible for any Medicaid benefits.

 - A pregnant woman;